canonical/starlark/doc/safety.md

 # How to make a builtin safe

 Starlark's capabilities are enhanced by exposing new builtins (functions callable from Starlark, written in Go) or new types (types implementing Starlark interfaces, written in Go).
 Clearly, allowing users unlimited access to run code on the host can be problematic, hence safety constraints must be enforced.
-As this may only be done on a best-effort basis, safety can only be enforced with a contract - the host declares the safety properties it cares about and all code run on it must then respect these properties.
+Unfortunately, the Go interpreter doesn't offer a good basis for such hard enforcement of constraints, so what is implemented is a best effort system via a contract: the host declares the safety properties it cares about and all code run on it must then respect these properties.
 The contract is upheld through testing.

 Safety properties are specified through the use of starlark.SafetyFlags.
 These are:
  - `CPUSafe` - when significant work is done, such a function will count the number of arbitrary 'steps' and compare this to its budget.